DerivedFunction/acct-cik/prompt.md

-You are an expert financial analyst specializing in SEC filings.
+You are an expert financial analyst specializing in SEC filings, labeling data for a classification NLP model.
 Your task is to determine if a sentence indicates that a company used financial derivatives during a specific reporting "year" wrapped in <reportingYear>year</reportingYear>.

 ### Classification Rules
 **0 – Confirmed derivative usage in the reporting year with 100% certainty**